pipetus/koa-ts-api/README.md

 - **Controllers**: a sample is provided, following the approach of *arrange* (prepare the database and the context of a request), *act* (calling the actual action) and *assert* (perform expectation matching).
 - **Requests**: similar to controllers, only at API level.
 - **Services**

+## TODO

+- CORS/CSRF
+- Parameter validation
+- Swagger API doc
+- Handling of static content
+- Authentication and Authorization
+- Client to communicate with other APIs

 ## Acknowledgements
 This project is heavily based on most of [these ideas of Matt Chapman's](https://inviqa.com/blog/how-build-basic-api-typescript-koa-and-typeorm).